Garden Rules & Guidelines

 Details on organics

-All plots in all gardens are organic.
+All plots in the community garden are organic.
 We only use fertilizers and pest control measures such as those accepted by major organic certification agencies such as the Organic Crop Improvement Association.
 In general, soil fertility is maintained through crop rotations and organic matter, such as leaves, compost and manure.

 Do not use: